 What You Should Know About Graduating From College in Nebraska

 When deciding on a career path in Nebraska, it’s important to understand how employable you will be upon graduation.
-As of October 2020, the top five industries in Nebraska were trade, transportation and utilities; government; education and health services; goods-producing services; and professional and business services.
+As of October 2021, the top five industries in Nebraska were trade, transportation, and utilities; government; education and health services; goods-producing; and professional and business services.

 It’s also good to know what jobs are the fastest growing occupations if you want to increase your odds of employment.
-In Nebraska, the top five occupations that have the largest growth potential from 2016 to 2026 include information security analysts, software developers, credit counselors, operations research analysts, and mining and geological engineers.
+In Nebraska, the top occupations for workers with a bachelor’s degree that have the largest growth potential from 2020 to 2030 include agents and talent managers, information security analysts, and logisticians.

 The best place to start your job search upon graduation is looking at one of the largest employers in the state.
 The University of Nebraska Medical Center Surgery Center has over 6,000 employees.
 Other top employers include Mutual of Omaha Insurance Company, Tyson Foods Inc., Union Pacific Corp., and Paypal Inc.

 There are many agencies that offer assistance to students paying for a college education.
 Here is a list of some of the resources to begin your search.

 - Coordinating Commission for Postsecondary Education (CCPE).
 The CCPE provides information on how to apply for student financial aid in the state of Nebraska.
 The CCPE also administers three grant programs: Access College Early (ACE), Nebraska Opportunity Grant (NOG), and the Community Gap Assistance Program.

 - Federal Student Aid (FAFSA).
 The U.S. Department of Education provides a range of financial aid opportunities, including grants, work-study programs, loans, and scholarships.
 To find out if you are eligible to receive money from the federal government, visit the FAFSA4caster.
 You can fill out an application for aid at FAFSA.